r4debox/janes-scripts/README.md

 Yes, you're probably correct.
 Feel free to "Not use it" and there is a pull button to "Make it better".
 # Scripts Overview

 This repository contains a variety of utility scripts for Windows and Linux.
-Below is a brief description of each script (excluding the fonts and obfu tools).
+Below is a brief description of each script

 ## Powershell scripts
 - **ComCommander.ps1**